 1. Whilst registered as a Social Worker you breached professional boundaries in that:

-b. on or around 18 November 2016 you sent a text message to Service User A stating words to the effect ‘I won’t forget and here is my personal number’;
+b.
+On or around 18 November 2016 you sent a text message to Service User A to the effect ‘I won’t forget and here is my personal number’;

 3. By reason of your misconduct your fitness to practise is impaired.